smartemission/smartemission/docs/platform/data.rst

 The "Last" values ETL is an optimization/shorthand to provide all three ETL-steps (Harvest, Refine, Publish) for only the last/current sensor values within a single ETL process.
+This was supposed to be a temporary solution but has survived and foun useful up to this day as the main drawback from the Harvester approach is the lack of real-time/pushed data.

-All refined data is stored within a single DB-table.
+All refined data is stored within a single
+DB-table.
 This table maintains only last values, no history, thus data is overwritten constantly. ``value_stale`` denotes when an indicator has not provided a fresh values in 2 hours. ::